-- Ensuring that staff had access to mental health and wellbeing support; and other health and safety related support during the pandemic to enable safe and flexible working from home. - Providing guidance and advice to staff on equality, diversity and inclusion matters. - Arranging equality training for staff including adapting such training to make it more accessible for operational staff who do not use a computer at work and who many not have English as a first language.

-- Reporting on the University's gender pay gap, analysing equality and gender pay data. - Overseeing sponsorship of Non-EU employees and students. - Providing advice and support relation to Brexit. - Supporting preparations for membership of the Race Equality Charter (REC) and supporting the Athena Swan SAT and the Stonewall Global Diversity Champions.
+- Ensuring that staff had access to mental health and wellbeing support; and other health and safety related support during the pandemic to enable safe and flexible working from home. - Providing guidance and advice to staff on equality, diversity and inclusion matters. - Arranging equality training for staff, including adapting such training to make it more accessible for operational staff, who do not use a computer at work and who many not have English as a first language. - Reporting on the University's gender pay gap, analysing equality and gender pay data. - An early trial of anonymous applications took place 2021, with a targeted pilot expected to roll out in early 2022, focussing first on professional services applications. - The delivery of mandatory anti-racism education for staff. - Providing advice and support in relation to Brexit. - Supporting preparations for membership of the Race Equality Charter (REC) and supporting the Athena Swan SAT and the Stonewall Diversity Champions.